One Room Challenge {Week 4}: How to Install Cement Tile

 We used these spacers in between the tiles.

-Then, we removed all the tile and used a wet tile saw to cut the tile to fit around the edges.
+Then, we removed all the tiles and used a wet tile saw to cut the tile to fit around the edges.

 We marked where the middle was so we didn’t forget!